afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

-# Course 1 - W2 : Self-Driving Hardware and Software Architectures
+# Course 1 - W2 - MODULE 2 : Self-Driving Hardware and Software Architectures

 ## Overview
 - System architectures for self-driving vehicles are extremely diverse, as no standardized solution has yet emerged.